Unity-Billal-mesloub/setup-node/README.md

 ```

 ## Using `setup-node` on GHES

-`setup-node` comes pre-installed on the appliance with GHES if Actions is enabled.
-When dynamically downloading Nodejs distributions, `setup-node` downloads distributions from [`actions/node-versions`](https://github.com/actions/node-versions) on github.com (outside of the appliance).
-These calls to `actions/node-versions` are made via unauthenticated requests, which are limited to [60 requests per hour per IP](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
-If more requests are made within the time frame, then you will start to see rate-limit errors during downloading that looks like: `##[error]API rate limit exceeded for...`.
-After that error the action will try to download versions directly from the official site, but it also can have rate limit so it's better to put token.

 To get a higher rate limit, you can [generate a personal access token on github.com](https://github.com/settings/tokens/new) and pass it as the `token` input for the action: